Out-of-Distribution Generalization of In-Context Learning: A Low-Dimensional Subspace Perspective: Deferred Proofs

 \section{Deferred Proofs}

-This section presents all deferred proofs and is organized as follows: Section~\ref{sec:task_proofs} contains all proofs related to shifts in the task vector $\mathbf{w} \in \mathbb{R}^d$, including the results on LoRA. \Cref{sec:feature_shifts_proofs} includes all proofs related to shifts in the features, and \Cref{sec:aux_proofs} provides auxiliary results used to support both the task and feature shift proofs.
+This section presents all deferred proofs and is organized as follows: \Cref{sec:task_proofs} contains all proofs related to shifts in the task, \Cref{sec:feature_shifts_proofs} includes all proofs related to shifts in the features, and \Cref{sec:aux_proofs} provides auxiliary results used to support both the task and feature shift proofs.